lilyinstarlight/overlay/README.md

 Overlay
 =======
-This is my portage overlay where I put my modified Gentoo packages or my own packages.
+This is my Portage overlay where I dump all of the packages I create or modify.
 Currently this repository contains the following packages:

 dwm
 ---